felixlu/awesome-stars/topics.md

 - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 - [reflex-dev/reflex](https://github.com/reflex-dev/reflex) - 🕸️ Web apps in pure Python 🐍
 - [openRin/Rin](https://github.com/openRin/Rin) - 🌸Publish faster with an edge-native blog powered by Cloudflare Workers, D1, and R2
-- [medusajs/medusa](https://github.com/medusajs/medusa) - The world's most flexible commerce platform.
+- [medusajs/medusa](https://github.com/medusajs/medusa) - The world's most flexible commerce platform for agents and developers
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the API or Microservice
 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform.